Wednesday, December 21, 2011

 The Antichrist guided by the devil (Photo Wikipedia)

-The following picture in the left church window, scanned from a poster, shows the birth of the Antichrist.
+The following picture, scanned from a poster and displayed in the left church window, depicts the birth of the Antichrist.

 For Luther, the Antichrist was personified in the pope.
-According to the Apocalypse, the Antichrist on the See of St. Peter means the world's end is near.
-In fact, Luther, during the last years of his life, developed strong eschatology ideas and murmured on his death bed: Mundus ... mox mutandus, Amen (The world will soon vanish, Amen)
+According to the Apocalypse, the Antichrist at the See of St. Peter signals that the world's end is near.
+In fact, Luther, during the last years of his life, developed strong eschatology ideas and murmured on his deathbed: Mundus ... mox mutandus, Amen (The world will soon vanish, Amen)

 The pope is the Antichrist.
 Woodcut from the time of Luther